-Finely slice red onions.
-Add to a bowl, with a 2 teaspoons of cumin seeds, 2 teaspoons of garam masala and 2 teaspoons of ground coriander.
+Grab a bowl.
+Add finely sliced red onions, 2 teaspoons of cumin seeds, 2 teaspoons of garam masala and 2 teaspoons of ground coriander.
 Add a teaspoon of grated ginger, a tablespoon of chopped coriander stalks, a teaspoon of baking powder, 4 tablespoons of gram flour and 6 tablespoons of water.
 Mix everything together until it resembles a chunky oniony batter.

 Make your raita.
-Add coconut yogurt to a bowl.
-Add a large handful of grated cucumber (squeeze gratings to get rid of excess water), a handful of chopped mint and coriander, salt and pepper.
+Grab a bowl.
+Add coconut yogurt, a large handful of grated cucumber (squeeze gratings to get rid of excess water), a handful of chopped mint and coriander, salt and pepper.
 Mix everything together.

 Heat some vegetable oil in a pan.
 Add a tablespoon of your bhaji batter.
 Flatten it out and fry for 2-3 minutes on each side until golden brown.
 Cook 2 bhajis per burger.

-Cut your bap in half and whack it under the grill to toast up.
+Cut your bap in half and whack it under the grill to toast it.

-Assembly time.
+Assemble time.
 Add a big dollop of raita to the bap.
-Then add a bhaji.
-Then more raita, then another bhaji.
+Add a bhaji.
+More raita and another bhaji.
 Top with a big dollop of mango chutney and some mint leaves.
 Take a big bite and enjoy!